RECLAIMING IMPORT VAT IN BELGIUM

 B. How import duty and taxes are charged in Belgium ?

 When sending a Delivered Duty Paid (DDP) shipment to Belgium, an overseas company handles the shipment to a forwarding agent like FedEx, DHL or UPS, to name but a few.
-The latter arranges customs clearance in Belgium in the name and on the behalf of the shipper.
+The latter arranges customs clearance in Belgium in the name and on behalf of the shipper.

 D. Which countries have a VAT refund reciprocity agreement with Belgium ?

-Every overseas company, without any restriction related to the country of incorporation, is eligible to recover import VAT in Belgium.
+A VAT refund reciprocity agreement is not required at the moment.
+Any overseas company, without any restriction related to the country of incorporation, is eligible to recover import VAT in Belgium.

 E. What are the requirements for import VAT refund in Belgium ?